-Our team bases their care on evidence-based literature including the 2014 ”Obstetric Care Consensus”.
-This document discusses one of our core values which is assessing “ the short-term and long-term tradeoffs between cesarean and vaginal delivery as well as the safe and appropriate opportunities to prevent overuse of cesarean delivery, particularly primary cesarean delivery.”
-Village Maternity recognizes women want and deserve minimum intervention with maximum safety and positive experience.
+Our team bases their care on evidence-based literature including the 2014 ”Obstetric Care Consensus” and the 2017 “Approaches to Limit Intervention During Labor and Birth”.
+These two documents discuss our core value of assessing “ the short-term and long-term tradeoffs between cesarean and vaginal delivery as well as the safe and appropriate opportunities to prevent overuse of cesarean delivery, particularly primary cesarean delivery.”
+Village Maternity recognizes women deserve minimum intervention with maximum safety and positive experience.